Do Remote Workers Increase Your Chance of a Data Breach?

 Off-site Workers, Online Risk

-As a result, the volume and velocity of cyberattacks have spurred IT and InfoSec professionals to seek new ways to mitigate the risks that may expose sensitive corporate data and Personally Identifiable Information (PII).
-Our Chief Information Security Officer, Steve Turner, explains what steps employers can take to help avoid a data breach in his latest blog: 5 Training Keys for Cyberattack Defense to Help Protect Your Employees.
+As a result, the volume and velocity of cyberattacks have spurred IT and InfoSec professionals to seek new ways to mitigate the risks that may expose sensitive corporate data and PII.
+Our Chief Information Security Officer, Steve Turner, explains what steps employers can take to help avoid a data breach in one of his blogs: 5 Training Keys for Cyberattack Defense to Help Protect Your Employees.

 Mitigate the Threat with ID Theft Protection for Your Employees